FarazFaruqi/jekyll-uno/_posts/2016-01-08-welcome-to-jekyll.markdown

 Prior to MIT, I have worked in pioneering research labs at CMU, Pittsburgh and IIIT Hyderabad, with specializations ranging from embodied conversational agents to natural language processing.
 As an undergraduate research student, I collaborated with graduate and post-graduate researchers in finding solutions to problems ranging from creating virtual collaborative agents to creating deep learning systems for classifying and generating humorous texts.

 Interested in these topics and wanna chat?
-Send me an [email](mailto:ffaruqi@mit.edu) and I would be happy to Zoom!
+Send me an [email](mailto:ffaruqi@mit.edu).